 Data Collection: Count the number of courses offered/number of students enrolled during winter, spring, and summer Intersessions which are taught online, and count the number of course offerings/number of students enrolled during the fall and spring semesters that are taught in an 8 week format.
 3-Year Performance History: The Chronicle Research Services report that looked at The College of 2020 found that institutions need to be more flexible and to start courses and programs at multiple times throughout the year.
 The report also predicts that more students will attend classes online, study part time, take courses from multiple institutions, and transfer in and out of colleges.
 Such flexibility provides increased educational options to families who have limited resources or access to higher education.
 Such non-traditional options as online intersession courses and 8-week courses provide avenues for those with limited resources to take full-time courses or allow them to take courses from home via online technology.
-Over the past three years, K-State has begun to move in this direction with a large increase in 8-week course offerings from AY 2007 to AY 2008.
+K-State began to move in this direction with a large increase in 8-week course offerings from AY 2007 to AY 2008.
 K-State has offered several semester online courses, but in AY 2008 offered its first online intersession course during the August intersession, and then expanded to four courses in January, two courses for the May intersession and four courses in August.

 Targets: Through the Division of Continuing Education (DCE), students are able to complete coursework that will lead to additional specialized education, a certificate, or graduation.
 DCE courses are offered in several modes of delivery, including face-to-face, mediated, asynchronous and synchronous formats, with new courses, programs, and certificates being developed and approved.
-Offerings through the DCE realized a 13% increase in student credit hours for the 2008-2009 academic year.
-The targets reflect an increase in the number of students enrolled of approximately 12-13% per year.
-With reduced funding and staff, the development and implementation of these courses create some challenges.
-In 2010, the January intersession offered 10 classes, May intersession offered seven classes and August intersession offered nine classes.
-The 8-week courses offered in the fall and spring were concentrated in the areas of sociology, animal sciences, family studies and human services, and hotel & restaurant management.
-This indicator has exceeded all target years.
+The new course formats are very appealing to students especially because they provide students with opportunities to reach their goal of graduating in four years.
+The 2011 results greatly exceeded the target values for both 2011 and 2012.
+We expect to continue to show positive growth in the third year of these agreements.